Applications for entry for the next academic year (starting September 2026) are now open.

 Most of our A levels require a GCSE grade 6, and some have alternative routes, including Drama, Dance, Art, Music and languages.

-The Admissions Score is created by adding up the following GCSE grades:
+The Admissions Score is created by adding up the following GCSE grades: English Language x 2, Mathematics x 2 and the next best six grades.
+Please use our Admission Score Calculator below.

 You can use our handy Admissions Score calculator to work out your score.
 All you need are your predicted grades and to follow the instructions on the calculator.

 Deciding which A levels to apply for can be challenging.
-We’ve listed a few tips to help you to decide which subjects to take.
+We’ve listed a few tips to help you decide which subjects to take.

-Our seven step guide to choosing your subjects:
+Our guide to choosing your subjects:

 Steps | Step 1 |